HOW TO CUT A CIGAR

 - If you are comfortable with your fingers, you can also use a sharp knife to cut the cap off.

 HOW TO LIGHT A CIGAR

-- Hold cigar at a 45-degree angle about 3 inches above the flame.
+- Use a quality butane torch or cigar lighter.
+Hold the cigar at a 45-degree angle about 3 inches above the flame.

 - Toast the Foot: Focus on the outside edge of the cigar and rotate it until the foot begins to ignite.
-Make sure the burn is even.
+Make sure that the burn is even.
 The outside wrapper will develop a white/ashen quality when properly toasted.

 - Release the smoke from your mouth.